Google details 50 new Classroom and Meet features for the pandemic school year

 - A setting that requires the teacher to join first.

-In October, Google will bring custom and blurred backgrounds to Meet (admins will be to disable the feature as needed).
+In October, Google will bring custom and blurred backgrounds to Meet (which admins can disable as needed).
 G Suite Enterprise for Education customers will also gain breakout rooms (so educators can split classes into simultaneous small group discussions) and attendance tracking (to see and track which students attended virtual class).
-All of this will bring Meet on part with similar features in Microsoft Teams and Zoom.
+All of this will bring Meet on par with similar features in Microsoft Teams and Zoom.

 Later this year (Google didn’t specify an exact date), Google will roll out hand raising for all Meet users.
 G Suite Enterprise for Education customers will also get Q&A and polling features.
 All Education customers will get a new temporary recordings feature (premium recordings will still be part of G Suite Enterprise for Education).
-This new feature will let meeting host record a meeting and share the recording within their domain for up to 30 days before the video expires.
+This new feature will let meeting hosts record a meeting and share the recording within their domain for up to 30 days before the video expires.
 Temporary recordings are intended to address disparities in internet access, helping students replay a class or session they could not attend live.

 For educators who don’t have Classroom or Meet, Google is introducing Assignments, an application for any learning management system (LMS) that supports LTI 1.1 and higher (like Canvas, Schoology, and Blackboard).
 Assignments is supposed to give educators a faster way to distribute, analyze, and grade student work.
 The tool can automatically create and distribute personalized copies of classwork to each student’s Google Drive folder, quickly provide feedback, and keep grading consistent and transparent with originality reports.

-Google also launched the Tech Toolkit for Families and Guardians (PDF).
+Google today also launched the Tech Toolkit for Families and Guardians (PDF).
 It is supposed to help parents better understand the technology that their kids use in the classroom.
+Free training, resources, and professional development programs are also available in the new Teacher Center.